Interfering with the Reporting of Domestic Violence

-A necessary element of this crime is that an act of domestic violence must have occurred prior to the alleged reporting interference.
+A necessary element of this charge is that an act of domestic violence must have occurred prior to the alleged reporting interference.

 If convicted, will I lose my gun rights?

 Certain domestic violence convictions in Washington State can result in the loss of firearm rights, but interfering with the reporting of domestic violence is not one of them.
-However, if the underlying domestic violence charge that was being reported is violent in nature, your gun rights could be lost.
+However, if the underlying domestic violence charge that was reported is assault or harassment, a conviction for one of those charges will result in a loss of gun rights.

 Will a conviction affect my ability to get a job, housing, or travel?